Laurie Cunningham: International career

-Legacy
+Death and Legacy

+Cunningham was killed in a car crash in Madrid on the morning of 15 July 1989, at the age of 33.
+He was survived by his wife and their son.

 In November 2004, he was named as one of West Bromwich Albion's 16 greatest players, in a poll organised as part of the club's 125th anniversary celebrations.
 The club announced that Cunningham would feature in a mural of the former players to be displayed at The Hawthorns.

 In October 2013, the Nubian Jak Community Trust unveiled a blue plaque outside Brisbane Road.
 In September 2015, English Heritage erected a blue plaque on Cunningham's childhood home at 73 Lancaster Road, Stroud Green, London.

 In November 2017, a statue by Graham Ibbeson was unveiled in Coronation Gardens, Leyton, near Brisbane Road, paying tribute to Cunningham and his time at Leyton Orient.
 Another statue by Ibbeson was unveiled in West Bromwich town centre in May 2019.
 The work commemorates Cunningham's time at Albion alongside black teammates Cyrille Regis and Brendon Batson, with a spokesperson for the organisers commenting that "the three players opened the gates to allow black players into football at a time when they were locked out".

 A play based on his life, Getting the Third Degree by Dougie Blaxland, was first performed in 2019.